Parks in Keswick

 Just a few minutes stroll from Keswick Market Square, Fitz Park has a riverside setting with glorious open views towards Skiddaw and Latrigg and is an ideal spot for picnics.
 The Lower Park has a large open recreational area, cricket pavilion and fantastic children's playground as well as a multi use games area, gym equipment and BMX track.
 The upper park is a smaller formal area with bowling green, grass tennis courts and and putting green and an arboretum.
 For enquiries about opening hours of the games at Fitz Park tel 017687 73445.

 Crow Park is a wide expanse of grass owned by the National Trust located between Derwentwater, Theatre by the Lake and Hope Park.
 It has far reaching views over the lake to one side and to Skiddaw in the other direction.
 It's a great place to run around or fly a kite though be aware that there may be sheep grazing there at times.
-It is home to events such as the Keswick Mountain Festival and the Derwentwater Regatta.
+It is home to events such as the Keswick Mountain Festival.

 Just outside Keswick Mirehouse Historic House the grounds are home to four woodland adventure playgrounds and a heather path maze in the Bee Garden.